Thunderbird (Neal Shaara): Psylocke

 While with the X-Men, Thunderbird struggles with his fear of killing or hurting someone with his plasma.
 In addition, he also falls in love with the X-Man Psylocke, even though she is in a relationship with Archangel.
 Thunderbird and Psylocke often engage in flirtatious behavior in front of Archangel, who makes his displeasure felt to Thunderbird.
 The couple eventually breaks up, and Psylocke pursues a romantic relationship with Thunderbird.

 Thunderbird becomes friends with Colossus, who like him, has also lost his brother.
 He also introduces him to the game of cricket.
 During one of their conversations, he says that though he is happy with Psylocke, he still retains his feelings for Karima, who is a Prime Sentinel.

-Thunderbird's lack of control over his powers often caused problems during combat.
+Thunderbird's lack of control over his powers often causes problems during combat.
 He refrains from using them on his opponents due to the fear of killing them.
 Archangel mocks him and questions his place in the X-Men.

 X-Treme X-Men

-A short while, Thunderbird and five other X-Men formed a splinter group of X-Men dubbed the X-Treme X-Men, cutting all ties with the rest of the team while searching for Destiny's Diaries.
+For a short while, Thunderbird and five other X-Men form a splinter group of X-Men dubbed the X-Treme X-Men, cutting all ties with the rest of the team while searching for Destiny's diaries.
 He trains with Psylocke to gain better control of his powers, and learns to use only a small amount of plasma to blind or singe his opponents.
 Psylocke dies at the hands of Vargas, leaving behind a grief-stricken Thunderbird.

-For a time he is seen working with the X-Man from the future, Lucas Bishop, another mutant with energy-related powers, in an attempt to overcome his fears and gain greater control over his powers.
+For a time he is seen working with the X-Man from the future, Lucas Bishop, who also possesses energy-related powers, in an attempt to overcome his fears and gain greater control over his powers.
 He comes to think of Bishop as his mentor.
 After Psylocke's death, he begins questioning the purpose of his life.
-Bishop tells him that while none of the X-Men are mentioned in the history books of his time, Neal is, a revelation that greatly motivates Neal.
+Bishop tells him that while none of the X-Men are mentioned in the history books of his time, Neal is, a revelation that greatly motivates him.

-During this time, he also visited the ruins of the island of Genosha, destroyed in a surprise Sentinel attack.
+During this time, he also visits the ruins of Genosha, which was devastated in a Sentinel attack.

 Relationship with Lifeguard

-Some time after, Neal started a relationship with Heather Cameron, who was also known as Lifeguard.
-She and her brother Davis (who would become Slipstream) joined the offshoot group of the X-Men.
-After the inter-dimensional Invasion at Madripoor by the villain Khan, Thunderbird and Lifeguard left to search for her brother Slipstream, who left the team.
+Some time after, Neal started a relationship with Heather Cameron, also known as Lifeguard.
+She and her brother Davis (who would become Slipstream) join the offshoot group of the X-Men.
+After the inter-dimensional Invasion at Madripoor by the villain Khan, Thunderbird and Lifeguard leave to search for Slipstream, who has left the team.

 X-Corporation

-Neal and Heather would later be seen as a member of the X-Corporation in Singapore, although Slipstream was nowhere to be seen.
-However this was short-lived as there was a synchronized attack on several of the X-Corporation offices after the catastrophic events of M-Day, leading Cyclops to call for the disbanding of all offices.
-Whether they aborted their search for Slipstream, or did find him, is not yet known.
+Neal and Heather later appear as members of the X-Corporation in Singapore.
+Following a synchronized attack on several of the X-Corporation offices after the catastrophic events of M-Day, Cyclops calls for the organization to disband.